About Class 2 contributions

 The table below shows the rates you’ll be charged based on your annual income.

 |12.5%||Up to £60,720 (Standard Earnings Limit)|

 |2.5%||Between £60,720 and £276,864 (Upper Earnings Limit)|

 Apply to pay your contributions

-You must tell us if your circumstances change and you need to start paying Class 2 contributions:
+You must tell us if you need to start paying Class 2 contributions:

 - attach a copy of your tax assessment from 2 years ago

 - if you do not have your tax assessment from 2 years ago,

 Paying your contributions

 You must pay your contributions by day 15 of the following month.
 For example, your contributions for July must be paid by 15 August.